Lernerville Speedway: Firecracker 100

-The largest paying race for the late models is the Firecracker 100, held on the last weekend of June.
+The largest paying race for the late models is the Firecracker 100, held on the third weekend of June.
 The race draws some of the best traveling late models drivers from the northeast and midwest to compete in the 100 lap feature.
 In addition, the Uncle Sam 30 is run for those that do not qualify for the 100 lap A-main.
 In 2022, the event will be sanctioned by the Lucas Oil Late Model Dirt Series, ending its affiliation with World Of Outlaws after 14 years.